 These efforts to boost take up rates are needed because despite the value in filing a tax return and claiming otherwise inaccessible cash assistance, as many as one in five eligible taxpayers do not file returns that claim this cash assistance.

 A number of these nonprofits and advocacy groups have shared what was effective in helping people file tax returns, along with insights into barriers people faced in engaging with the IRS.
-Their insights shed light on longstanding take-up issues with benefits programs that rely on tax returns for distribution, which I review in a just-released article, Why Are Millions of Dollars in Tax Refunds Going Unclaimed?
+Their insights shed light on longstanding take-up issues with benefits programs that rely on tax returns for distribution, which I review in Why Are Millions of Dollars in Tax Refunds Going Unclaimed?

 Here are some of the groups’ findings: